-An Advanced Learner Loans are for anyone aged 19 and over to help fund the tuition fees to study qualifications at Level 3 or Level 4.
-Repayments on the loan (Plan 2) don't start until you have completed the course and are earning more than you’ll only repay when your income is over £524 a week, £2,274 a month or £27,295 a year (before tax and other deductions).
+Advanced Learner Loans are available for anyone aged 19 and over to help fund tuition fees for eligible courses at Levels 3 to 6.
+Repayments on the loan (Plan 2) don't start until you have completed the course and are earning over £524 a week, £2,274 a month or £27,295 a year (before tax and other deductions).
 Postcode restrictions do not apply to Advanced Learner Loans.

 More information can be found at www.gov.uk/advanced-learner-loan

 How do I apply for an Advanced Learner Loan?

 The College will provide you with a Learning and Funding information letter.
 You will need this letter to make a loan application by visiting www.gov.uk/advanced-learner-loan to either apply online or download and post an application form.